idodov/RedAlert/README.md

 ## Sensor History
 Since it's a binary sensor based on attributes, Home Assistant history is only saved when the sensor transitions between on and off states.
 If you wish to maintain a complete history of all alerts, including the type of alert and the city, follow these steps:

-Create a new **TEXT helper** and name it "**Last Alert in Israel**".
+1. Create a new **TEXT helper** and name it "**Last Alert in Israel**".

-Develop a new automation that updates the text sensor each time a red alert occurs in Israel.
-You can use the following code.
+2. Develop a new automation that updates the text sensor each time a red alert occurs in Israel with the flexibility to create this automation for all cities or for a specific city or area, depending on your preferences.
-You have the flexibility to create this automation for all cities or for a specific city or area, depending on your preferences.
+You can use the following code (all alerts).
 ```yaml
 alias: Lastest Alerts
 description: "Saving the last alert to INPUT_TEXT (all alerts)"